 I really expected it to be harder and take longer to design a cover for the ebook, but it only took a few minutes.
 I am very happy with my cover and I’m glad that I didn’t have to pay someone else to design it and have to wait even longer to have it completed.

 My book was just published on Amazon a day and a half ago and I didn’t do any promoting for it so I have not sold any copies yet.
 I have however had people browsing it on Kindle Unlimited so that’s something!
 If you select KDP direct it lasts 90 days and you can’t list your ebook for sale anywhere else.

-The pro to that is when people browse pages in unlimited, you make money for it.
+The pro to that is when people browse pages unlimited, you make money for it.
 And of course, you can make money when you sell copies of your book.
-There are other platforms out there (as well as your website) that you can list your book for sale if you didn’t choose KDP direct or if you decide to go a route other than Kindle Publishing.
+There are other platforms out there (as well as your website) where you can list your book for sale if you didn’t choose KDP Direct or if you decide to go a route other than Kindle Publishing.

 For me that is best, I can get in my typing groove and just go with it.
 And uploading everything on Kindle Publishing is quick and easy.
 My book went live within a couple of hours.